-The network of rectangular, round and oval ducts that branch through the walls, floors and ceiling are designed to continuously control the humidity, freshness and comfort level of the air in your home.
+Vents are the network of rectangular, round and oval ducts that branch through the walls, floors and ceilings, and are designed to continuously control the humidity, freshness and comfort level of the air in your home.
 Properly connected and insulated, the ducts in your home can provide significant levels of comfort as well as energy efficiencies that can lower your heating and cooling costs.

 This guide will help you understand how venting works in your home and offer solutions to help you get the most out of your venting system.